 - Prostate-specific antigen (PSA) blood test: Elevated levels of PSA in the blood may sometimes be an indicator of prostate cancer.

-- Cystoscopy: In this examination, the physician inserts a small camera called a cystoscope through the opening of the urethra in the penis.
-The cytoscope has a camera that allows the physician inspect the inside of the prostate, urethra channel and bladder.
+- Cystoscopy: In this examination, the physician inserts a thin tube with a tiny camera on the end called a cystoscope through the opening of the urethra at the tip of the penis.
+The camera allows the physician to inspect the inside of the prostate, urethra channel and bladder.

-- Prostate magnetic resonance imaging (MRI) (www.radiologyinfo.org/en/info.cfm?pg=mr_prostate): MRI provides views of the entire prostate with excellent soft tissue contrast.
+- Prostate magnetic resonance imaging (MRI): MRI provides views of the entire prostate with excellent soft tissue contrast.

 How is BPH treated?

 In some cases, in particular where symptoms are mild, BPH requires no treatment.
 At the opposite extreme, some men require immediate intervention if they cannot urinate at all or if kidney/bladder damage has occurred.
 When treatment is necessary, many men will simply require daily medication(s).
-If this fails to completely treat the symptoms, or if there are signs of damage from BPH, the doctor may recommend minimally invasive endoscopic surgery (no “cuts” into the abdomen) or, in some cases, traditional surgery.
+If this fails to completely treat the symptoms, or if there are signs of damage from BPH, the doctor may recommend minimally invasive endoscopic surgery (no "cuts" into the abdomen).
+Or, in some cases, traditional surgery may be recommended.